ROAR-FLOW/.github/profile/README.md

 ## ROAR+FLOW

-Software development for an autonomous teaching & research platform compatible with iOS
+Software development for a small scale autonomous teaching & research platform compatible with iOS

 <!--